PROFILE

 South Korea with the Soviet Union in 1990 and

-relations between North Korea and its
+between North Korea and its traditional allies.

-traditional allies.
-Moreover, the fall of
+Moreover, the fall of communism in eastern

-disintegration of the Soviet Union in 1991
+Soviet Union in 1991 resulted in a significant

-resulted in a significant drop in communist aid
+drop in communist aid to North Korea.
+Despite

-past reliance on this military and economic
+these changes and its past reliance on this

-assistance, North Korea continued to proclaim a
+continued to proclaim a militantly independent

-militantly independent stance in its foreign
+stance in its foreign policy in accordance with

-Both North and South Korea became parties to
+Both North and South Korea became parties to the

-the Biological Weapons Convention in 1987.
+Biological Weapons Convention in 1987.
+(North

 North Korea has maintained membership in some